HL7-DaVinci/pcde-client/README.md

 - CommunicationRequest
   * Only one PCDE bundle currently exists on the server so the patient ID needs to be 14
   * The Organization IDs should be 16 and 17
+- Bundle Communication Request
+  * Simulates a real PCDE interaction
+  * When interacting with the PCDE RI there are four potential responses
+  * * First, searching for the patient Joe Smith.
+This will result in the  PCDE bundle being posted back to the client.
+After a few seconds, the Get Communication Button can be pressed to pull the posted bundle to be displayed
+  * * Second, searching for the patient Jeff Smith.
+This will result in a 413 because multiple patients will match the demographics.
+  * * Third, searching for the patient Jeff Smith with the birthday or ID included will result in a 200, but neither one has a PCDE bundle so when the Get Communication Button is pressed it will result in a 404
+  * * Fourth, searching for any patient not in the will result in a 404
 # How the client works
 The client runs on its own server locally and the requests are made through the backend.
 The required fields for each search are combined into a single request to be made to the reference server.
 Some of